Quetzal-Annotator/quetzal-annotator/README.md

         "extended_data": {}
       }
     ]
-**Note**: the object is an array, where each element represents a single spectrum to be annotated.
+**Note**: the payload object is an array, where each element represents a single spectrum to be annotated.
+Multiple spectra can thus be annotated in one request.

 ### Spectrum Data
 The minimum information required for annotation is the MS/MS spectrum data, represented as an array of ***mzs*** with *monotonically increasing* values, and corresponding ***intensities***.
 Both arrays are required, must be of the same size and contain *float* values.